JamesSkemp/words/content/post/parsing-microsoft-json-datetime-from-wcf-service.md

 +++
-title = "Function to Parse a Microsoft JSON DateTime returned from a WCF service in JavaScript" summary = "A simple function to convert a Microsoft WCF JSON DateTime to a format we can use within JavaScript." draft = false comments = true date = "2010-07-04T14:57:00-05:00"
+title = "Function to Parse a Microsoft JSON DateTime returned from a WCF service in JavaScript" description = "A simple function to convert a Microsoft WCF JSON DateTime to a format we can use within JavaScript." draft = false comments = true date = "2010-07-04T14:57:00-05:00"